RobinNagpal/rwa-research/99_robin_neusha_research.md

 - [ ] Get original fund documents for US and international RWA funds.
 This will help us understand the rules and conditions of the fund and of the investors.
 - [ ] Check for regulations on offering security to entities/companies.
 We already looked at offering it to individuals
 - [ ] What is the significance of Reg S. Which companies should file it?
 Should each and every comapny file it?
-- [ ] Look at restriction of selling the securities under these rugulations
+- [ ] Look at restriction of re-selling the securities under these rugulations
 - [ ] Read everything about https://backed.fi

 ###  Priority 1